-This post was authored by Elizabeth L. Gray, CELA, a principal with McCandlish Lillard, of Leesburg and Fairfax, Virginia.
+This post was authored by Elizabeth L. Gray, Esq., a principal with McCandlish Lillard, of Leesburg and Fairfax, Virginia.
 She focuses on special needs planning, guardianships, estate planning and administration, and elder law.

 First Steps When a Child Has Special Needs

 Knowledge that a child has special needs may come at any time.
 Through prenatal testing, birth trauma or delayed development during infancy or the toddler years.
 Sometimes learning disabilities aren’t discovered till a child enters pre-school or elementary school.
 And, of course, illness or injury may come at any age.
 After the initial shock, parents are often at a loss about what to do first.
 Here are some tips.

 If prenatal testing has determined that your child is likely to be born with special needs, there are steps you can take right away.
 Begin learning as much as possible about the condition by speaking with doctors and conducting research through reputable websites.
 There’s a lot of misinformation on the web, so be careful with your Google searches.
 You might begin with the American Academy of Pediatrics, then branch out to national organizations that focus on your child’s disability.
 The Arc, Easter Seals, and the National Down Syndrome Society are good sources.
 You’ll want to understand what the potential effects will be on your child’s cognitive, physical and behavioral development.
 Make copies of helpful articles.

 You should also start to exploring what services may be needed and what government programs could assist you.
 If your child is likely to have a developmental disability, defined somewhat differently by each state, you can contact your local Early Intervention Services ahead of time to get an understanding of how to proceed after birth.